craftercms/docs/source/system-administrators/activities/kubernetes/simple-delivery-kubernetes-deployment.rst

 Bootstrap the Site in Delivery
 ------------------------------

-You will need to run the ``init-site.sh`` in order to setup the site in Delivery.
+You will need to run the ``init-site.sh`` in order to setup the project in Delivery.
 Either of the following commands will create the Deployer site target and create the index in Elasticsearch.

 If Authoring is running with the Git SSH server container: